notquitehere/notquitehere.github.io/_posts/2025-03-15-aurora-spotting-lapland.md

 I tried both of the techniques for going up hill: walking like a penguin was more effective for very steep hills (this hill was optional), while the slide and stamp technique to bind the ski into place was pretty good for shallower ones.

-Downhill is pretty easy as it's mostly a case of letting gravity do its thing and not falling over.
+Downhill is mostly a case of letting gravity do its thing and not falling over.

 {:.gallery.two-by-one}
 ![Three people cross country skiing on a lake.
 Two are standing and chatting while one of them changes their hat.
 The third is concentrating on moving forward.](/assets/2025-03-15-cross-country-skiing.jpeg)